USEPA/AVERT/docs/avert_annual_updates.md

    regions, and test a couple states too for good measure.
 If the new files are valid there should be no errors.

+6. Update any EV related data files in the `client/src/app/data` directory:

+   - `ev-charging-profiles-hourly-data.json`
+   - `ev-efficiency-by-model-year.json`
+   - `national-average-bus-vmt-per-year.json`
+   - `region-average-temperature.json`
+   - `region-eere-averages.json`
+   - `region-ev-hourly-limits.json`
+   - `state-bus-sales-and-stock.json`
+   - `state-eere-averages.json`
+   - `state-light-duty-vehicles-sales.json`
+   - `vmt-allocation-and-registered-vehicles.json`

-6. Update `regions` object in `client/src/app/config.ts` file to include latest "actual emissions values" from Table 3 in the "Library" sheet of the Excel workbook.
+7. Update `regions` object in `client/src/app/config.ts` file to include latest "actual emissions values" from Table 3 in the "Library" sheet of the Excel workbook.
 Use the values in the "Actual SO2 emissions(lb)" row of the table – add or update the value for each region affected for the current year